Category Archives: Awareness through Movement

 Feldenkrais®, Feldenkrais Method®, Awareness Through Movement®, Functional Integration®, are registered service marks of the Feldenkrais Guild® of North America.
 Feldenkrais Method®

-Awareness Through Living
+Awareness Through Movement® Programs Available:

 1st Level – Getting Started (Introduction & Pattern)